taanishr/cse15l-lab-reports/week-1-lab-report.md

 /home
 ```

 b) The filesystem consisted of a home directory, which contained a lecture1 subfolder (containing a messages directory with some files), a java binary, a java file, and a readme.
 When cat is ran with a file path as an argument (`lecture1/messages/en-us.txt`), it prints the text contents of the file.
+When cat is run with multiple arguments (each denoting a file path), it prints the text contents of each file one after another.

 c) The output was not an error.